 Check out SCORE’s free online workshops for more information.

-SCORE has 300 chapters throughout the United States and its territories with a network of 10,000 volunteers, who share their expertise across 62 industries.
-The Willmar SCORE office is a division of Minneapolis Chapter 2 and is located within the EDC’s office.
-Other mentors are also available.
-Call the EDC office at 320-235-7370 or 866-665-4556 to contact one of our SCORE counselors.
+SCORE has 250 chapters throughout the United States and its territories with a network of 10,000+ volunteers, who share their expertise across 62 industries.
+SCORE also provides virtual mentoring services.
+Mentors are available.